OpenAddressesUK/OSSpatialResearch/README.md

 ### Test the database

+To test the database, run the Python script getAddrFromOS.py:

+        python getAddrFromOS.py *postcode* *maxdist*

+Where

+        *postcode* is the postcode to be search without any spaces *maxdist* is the maximum distance from the postcode centroid to search for address components

 ## Licence
 This code is open source under the MIT license.
 See the [LICENSE.md](LICENSE.md) file for full details.